MAY 1, 2022

 TSA PreCheck, Global Entry and Nexus are game-changers.
 Pick a program based on your travel patterns and program rules.
 Often, it takes an application, fee, and an interview to join one of these programs.
 I’ve had a great experience travelling since enrolling.

 6. Show off that bling at the airport

 By that, I mean, don’t forget to pull your shiny new hardware out at security.
 Especially on Remix Challenge weekends, or when I’ve gotten some aptly named Heavy Medals, I find it’s easiest to keep them in a bag that I can easily pull out of my suitcase at the airport so I don’t undergo extra searches for a “large metal objects” in my bag.

 Because of my travels, I’ve been able to enjoy awesome food all over the country.
 Isn’t part of why we run to eat?
 Poutine in Montréal, breakfast tacos in San Antonio, deli in New York City, fresh fish in Seattle.
 I always ask local people for their favorites and Yelp is another tool I use to discover hidden gems.

 8. Take advantage of your destination

 It’s easy to eat, run, sleep and leave.
 With so many great destinations in the Rock 'n' Roll Tour Stops, take some time to explore the sights!
-I found a great free walking tour of Old Montréal (with a downloadable app to guide us on our way), rode a cable car in San Francisco, visited and learned the history of the Alamo (and visited the LBJ Presidential museum in Austin) during a trip to San Antonio, and saw Britney Spears in concert in Las Vegas.
+I found a great free walking tour of New Orleans, visited and learned the history of the Alamo (and visited the LBJ Presidential museum in Austin) during a trip to San Antonio, and saw Britney Spears in concert in Las Vegas.
 Check the Runners Perks section of the web site for your race to find discounts on local attractions.